 Holdings, characteristics, sectors and weightings are as of the date indicated and are subject to change without notice.

 “Dividend Champions” are companies which have historically raised their dividend rates consistently since the Fund’s purchase of the companies, and which we believe will continue to make dividend distributions to shareholders a priority going forward.

 The S&P 500® Index is widely regarded as the standard for measuring large-cap U.S. stock market performance and includes a representative sample of leading companies in leading industries.
 Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track, and that individuals cannot invest directly in any index.
 Data about the performance of this index are prepared or obtained by the Manager and include reinvestment of all dividends and capital gain distributions.
-The Portfolio may invest in many securities not included in the above described index.
+The Fund may invest in many securities not included in the above described index.

 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
 Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
 Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with his or her advisors.
 Accordingly, “retail” retirement investors are not the intended recipient of this material as they are expected to engage the services of an advisor in evaluating this material for any investment decision.
 If your understanding is different, we ask that you inform us immediately.